hgsongra/simple-nosql-json-db/README.md

 Important
 ----------
-All the data will save under the `file` directory in the root directory with default filename `nosql.json` if you want to change the file name open `server.rb` file in the root directory.
+All the data will save under the `file` directory in the root directory with default filename `nosql.json`.
+If you want to change the file name, open `server.rb` file in the root directory.

 Replace the below line at 8

     `store = Store.new` to

     `store = Store.new('desire_file_name_without_any_extension')`

-NOTE: all key names and values are case sensitive.
+*NOTE*: all key names and values are case sensitive.